 During these conversations, managers and their team members can connect on a personal level, stay aligned on a business level, and decide on priorities now that remote work has changed team dynamics.
 It’s the glue that holds the entire Performance Management Process together.

-Impraise has drastically transformed its ways of working over the past month, pretty much like the rest of the world.
-Beyond their own expectations, most companies showed some amazing resilience and agility.
+Beyond their own expectations, most companies show some amazing resilience and agility when working remotely.
 It turns out that people can work separately on projects and don’t necessarily need to be in the same room, office, building, or even country.

 We encourage managers and employees to refrain from freewheeling their way through these 1:1s — or worse yet — neglect them altogether.
 To start, it’s best to work with a set agenda to make sure you’re not missing anything and to allow time to prepare.
 By having all your topics and notes in one clear overview just a click away, you can track progress over time and easily follow up on recurring topics.